-Allergen immunotherapy can help eliminates the causes of symptoms by slowly reducing your sensitivity to allergens.
+Allergen immunotherapy can help eliminate the cause of your symptoms by slowly reducing your sensitivity to allergens over time.

-Allergen immunotherapy is a medical treatment for allergies that involves receiving a series of injections or taking sublingual drops over a period of time.
-Allergen Immunotherapy works for allergic rhinitis, allergic asthma, and stinging insect allergies.
+Allergen immunotherapy is a medical treatment for allergies that involves receiving a series of injections or sublingual drops over a period of time.
+Allergen Immunotherapy works for allergic rhinitis and allergic asthma.

 Am I A Good Candidate for Allergen Immunotherapy?

 Physicians may recommend allergen immunotherapy if a patient: